arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 Please note that this will generate random zip code value.
 Therefore there is a chance that it will destroy uniqueness.

-### datetime (Enterprise)
+### Datetime (Enterprise)

-This masking replaces the value of the attribute with a random date.
+This masking type replaces the value of the attribute with a random date.

 ```json
 {